groundedsage/shadow-jam/README.md

 # Shadow JAM

+# Project Abandoned ☠️
+This project is no longer being developed.
+If you are looking for a toolkit to build **super lightweight websites** then I would highly suggest taking a look at https://svelte.dev/ and https://sapper.svelte.technology/.
+You get everything out of the box that this project was aiming at doing for smaller websites with a payload size of JS that this project would never be able to reach.
+If you are looking to build **rich data intensive applications** I would highly suggest taking a look at https://fulcro.fulcrologic.com/.

 ### Starter (Not Production Ready)

 A JAMstack build tool for developing PWA's with Clojurescript.
 This build tool is focused on capturing Better Web Practices.